3 Home Remedies To Remove Ear Wax In Kids

 Ear wax build-up or impacted cerumen can occur in any individual, regardless of age, gender, or clinical status.
 However, in a healthy population, it has been estimated that ear wax build-up is more common in the pediatric population (1 in 10 children) than in adults (1 in 20 adults).

-The frequent incorrect use of cotton swabs or insertion of other items for ear cleaning is the most common cause of impacted ear wax.
+The frequent incorrect use of cotton swabs or the insertion of other items for ear cleaning is the most common cause of impacted ear wax.
 Ear swabs and other items push the wax deeper, causing it to become impacted.
 Ear protection is necessary, and cotton swabs should never be used for children (5).

 Dr. Rachel Dawkins, MD, Medical Director and Director of clinical experiences for physicians in training at Johns Hopkins All Children’s Hospital, says the following about cleaning a child’s ear with cotton swabs, “First I would say, don’t.
 If you feel the need to clean ears use the corner of a washcloth.”